 You know something is wrong if retrospective meetings happen only on the if-time-allows basis.

 Agile masterminds recommend to pre-plan a retrospective meeting after every single sprint.
-It’s not like these meetings should eat into the project’s time anyway.Remember that the point of Agile to fine-tune and adjust as the product development unfolds, especially in mobile app development.
+It’s not like these meetings should eat into the project’s time anyway.Remember that the point of Agile is to fine-tune and adjust as the product development unfolds, especially in mobile development.

 Apple and Google introduce yearly OS updates that bring access to new functionality.
 The Stakeholders may request to update their app to support the most recent features.